jmeosbn/jmeosbn.github.com/source/_posts/2012-11-15-compiling-the-stellaris-toolchain.md

 ## toolchain

-The makefile failed to download the source archive, you can [download] it manually into the root of the toolchain repo and make will continue so long as the checksum matches.
+The makefile failed to download the source archive, so [download] it manually into the root of the toolchain repo.
+Make will continue so long as the filename and checksum matches.

 [mentor]: http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench/editions/lite-edition